ParadigmEngineering/comp1-software/Services/influx-grafana/README.md

 ```

 #### References
+This dockerfile was pulled from dockerhub for our use.

 Refer to: https://github.com/philhawthorne/docker-influxdb-grafana for more info

 Also, docker/README.md has more information about accessing influx after starting the container.